ligato/vpp-agent/docs/tutorials/05_kv-scheduler.md

 }
 ```

-And the last change is to replace plugin initialization method with `AllPlugins()` in the `main()` to ensure load of the KV scheduler from the hello world plugin.
+The last step is to replace the plugin initialization method with `AllPlugins()` in the `main()` to ensure that the
+KV Scheduler is loaded and initialized from the hello world plugin.
 ```go
 a := agent.NewAgent(agent.AllPlugins(p))
 ```

-Starting the agent now will load KV scheduler plugin together with the hello world plugin.
-The KV scheduler will receive all the northbound data and passes them to the hello world descriptor in the correct order, or caches them if necessary.
+Starting the agent now will load the KV Scheduler plugin together with the hello world plugin.
+The KV Scheduler will
+receive all northbound data and pass them to the hello world descriptor in correct order.
+If dependencies for a
+configuration item are not met (i.e. if a route is programmed before its interface dependency is is met), the item
+will be cached.

 #### Example and testing

 The example code from this tutorial can be found [here][4].
-It contains `main.go`, `descriptors.go` and two folders with model and generated adapters.
-The tutorial example is extended for the `AfterInit()` method which starts a new go routine with testing procedure.
+It contains `main.go`, `descriptors.go` and two folders with
+model and generated adapters.
+The tutorial example is extended for the `AfterInit()` method which starts a new go routine
+with testing procedure.
 It performs three test-cases:
 The example can be build and started without any config files.
 Northbound transactions are simulated with KV Scheduler method `StartNBTransaction()`.

 * **1. Configure the interface and the route in a single transaction**